kjscedev/kjscedev.github.io/README.md

-# skream-19
+# KJSCE Skream22
-A Website for the Skream Event 2019 of KJSCE.
+A Website for the Skream Event 2022 of KJSCE.